pmorillon/grid5000-xp-ceph/README.md

 * `cluster:` cluster name (we choose here the cluster _paranoia_ who have 5 disks per nodes)
 * `ceph_nodes_count:` number of nodes used for the Ceph cluster (8 max whith this cluster)
 * `cluster_network_interface:` false | ethx (on this cluster we can use eth2, this will create a private network in a local vlan and configure OSDs with the proper _cluster addr_ attribute)
 * `node_description:` descibe where are placed MONs and OSDs.
-Here MON is on the first disk whit the system, and we attributes one OSDs on each others disks.
+Here MON is on the first disk with the system, and we use one OSD on each others disks.

 ### Start the experiment